nss-evening-web-development/curriculum/src/data/curriculum/client/week-02/assignments/goal-board.md

 **3. Ultimate goals for this program**

-For this column, we am only looking for frontend specific goals, but feel free to vision cast for the whole program.
+For this column, we are only looking for frontend specific goals, but feel free to vision cast for the whole program.
 And, while getting a job can be in this column, that is not a specific goal.
 If you list large goals like that, also tell what you are going to do to get to this goal.

 ### My Goals -Tasks